testvidya11/sense-ipython-module/README.md

 IPython provides its own [rich display system](http://nbviewer.ipython.org/urls/raw.github.com/ipython/ipython/1.x/examples/notebooks/Part%205%20-%20Rich%20Display%20System.ipynb), so unlike its [R](http://github.com/SensePlatform/sense-r-module) and [JavaScript](http://github.com/SensePlatform/sense-js-module) counterparts this package does not provide any rich output functions.
-Just use IPython's rich display system to display HTML, images and more in a dashboard.
+Use IPython's rich display system to display HTML, images and more in a dashboard.

 # Support